Developing best practices for working in Arctic communities

 While working respectfully in northern regions Woodwell Climate researchers should abide by these principles:

-- Researchers should abide by international, federal, state and local laws and regulations, and follow any existing research protocols while working in U.S. and international northern environments.
+- Abide by international, federal, state and local laws and regulations, and follow any existing research protocols while working in U.S. and international northern environments

-- Thorough community contact and communication throughout the entirety of research (which includes proposal-writing and pre-planning) with local city, corporation, tribe, and additional other relevant entities throughout the entirety of research (including proposal-writing and pre-planning) is strongly advised to allow for transparency and as a form of respect
+- Contact and communicate with local city, corporation, tribe, and other relevant entities throughout the entirety of research (including proposal-writing and pre-planning) to allow for transparency and as a form of respect

-- Researchers should familiarize themselves with local cultures, land ownership/use, historical events, and relevant entities before traveling to northern environments.
+- Familiarize themselves with local cultures, land ownership/use, historical events, and relevant entities before traveling to northern environments

-- Include travel support in your research proposals for attending state/local conferences and workshops to share your research, to network with appropriate entities, and to build relationships.
+- Incorporate travel support in your research proposals for attending relevant state/local conferences and workshops to share your research, network with appropriate entities, and build relationships

-- Researchers should take into account the knowledge and experience of the people, and respect any sharing of such knowledge and experience in the research process.
-The incorporation of relevant traditional knowledge into all stages of research is encouraged.
+- Take into account the knowledge and experience of the people, and respect any sharing of such knowledge and experience in the research process.
+The incorporation of relevant traditional knowledge into all stages of research is highly encouraged

-- Researchers should provide financial compensation for local people/elders for any time, energy, input, and/or contributions made during the research project.
+- Provide financial compensation for local people/elders for any time, energy, input, and/or contributions made during the research project

-- Explanations of both on-going and final research objectives, methods, findings and their interpretation should be made available to the community, and in a language that is easily understood and applicable (i.e., not just a copy of the published paper).
+- Communicate on-going and final research objectives, methods, findings and their interpretation to the local community in a language that is easily understood and applicable

-- The research itself must never be exploitative, in any way, of traditional and sacred land, its resources, or its inhabitants.
+- Ensure that the research itself is not exploitative of any traditional and sacred land, its resources, or its inhabitants

-- While working in the U.S., traditional Indigenous land acknowledgments should be at the beginning of any presentation, discussion, and publication as a form of respect and visibility.
+- Use Indigenous land acknowledgments at the beginning of presentations and meetings, and in publications as a form of respect and visibility

 Latest in Arctic